 Azul’s award-winning ReadyNow!® technology enables Java applications to start up fast and keep running fast.
 ReadyNow! solves Java’s so-called warm-up problem – and allows your application to deliver peak performance at critical times like market open.
 Designed for Java developers and operations teams, ReadyNow! technology extends the power and capabilities of the Zing runtime — and it is part of every Zing license.

 Solving the Java warm-up issue in low-latency systems

-- Designed for Java-based low latency applications
+- Designed for Java-based low latency or latency-sensitive applications

 - Helps developers manage Java’s runtime de-optimization